Indiana State Immigration Laws

 Voter ID Rules

 Indiana law requires voters to provide photo identification at the polling booth prior to casting a ballot.
 Acceptable types include driver's licenses, passports, state ID's, and some student ID's.
-Individuals who are unable to provide an acceptable photo ID will be able to vote using a provisional ballot, but will have to provide acceptable ID to officials within 10 days of the election in order for their vote to count.
+Individuals who are unable to provide an acceptable photo ID will be able to vote using a provisional ballot, but will have to provide acceptable ID to officials within six (6) days of the election or sign an affidavit in order for their vote to count.

 Housing Ordinances and Immigration

 Get a Free Initial Case Review